German group mulls remote-controlled ships to fix skipper shortage

 Seafar wants to start more pilot schemes in Europe and is in “advanced” talks with the French inland waterways authority.
 It is also planning a test project in the Baltic Sea, Bargsten said.

-Autonomous navigation could bring "significant relief" to an industry under pressure but would not solve "all problems", according to a spokesman for the German federation of inland shipping (BDB).
+Autonomous navigation could bring “significant relief” to an industry under pressure but would not solve “all problems,” according to a spokesperson for the German federation of inland shipping.

 “New questions of responsibility” require legal clarification, he said.